digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 3. [Kubectl](https://kubernetes.io/docs/tasks/tools) CLI for `Kubernetes` interaction.
 Follow these [instructions](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to connect to your cluster with `kubectl` and `doctl`.
 4. [Snyk CLI](https://docs.snyk.io/snyk-cli/install-the-snyk-cli) to interact with [Snyk](https://snyk.io) vulnerabilities scanner.
 5. A free [Snyk cloud account](https://app.snyk.io) account used to periodically publish scan results for your Kubernetes cluster to a nice dashboard.
 Also, the Snyk web interface helps you with investigations and risk analysis.
 Please follow [How to Create a Snyk Account](https://docs.snyk.io/tutorials/getting-started/snyk-integrations/snyk-account) documentation page.
+6. A Slack workspace you own, and a dedicated [Slack app](https://api.slack.com/authentication/basics) to get notified of vulnerability scan issues reported by Snyk.

 ## Step 1 - Getting to Know the Snyk CLI